Sillyon/customer-satisfaction-survey/README.md

 This project is back-end of customer satisfaction survey RESTful Web Service.
 It presents surveys, and a repeatedly answerable survey topic, and calculated Net Promoter Score(NPS) of topics.

+You can access to front-end side of this project from here: [Customer Satisfaction Survey UI.](https://github.com/Sillyon/customer-satisfaction-survey-ui)

 ## Development Environment

 Project has developed on **Github** in **Java** language by using **Eclipse** IDE.
 Also **JDK**, **Maven** for build and **Spring Tool Suite** plugin(Eclipse) required.